 You can have a Direct Payment card which is like a bank payment card.

-It is not a credit card - you cannot get into debt.
-You will need to keep records and receipts to show how you have spent your direct payments.
+It is not a credit card - you won't be able to overspend with a direct payment card but you will need to keep receipts to show how you have spent your direct payments.

-- Help to look for the right person who will help you with your support plan.
+- Looking for the right person to support you with the things you identified in your support plan